-Countly has been in the forefront when it comes to security and privacy focusing product analytics and marketing platform.
-We give upmost importance to your data, and provide on-prem solutions to make sure data you generate is always yours.
+Countly has been in the forefront of security and privacy in product analytics and marketing.
+We give upmost importance to data and we provide on-prem solutions to make sure the data you generate is always yours.

 - Countly & the GDPR: How world’s leading mobile and web analytics platform can help organizations conform to the new regulation

 - GDPR: The ultimate infographic for product managers